adambowen/adambowen.github.io/_posts/2016-09-29-Exceptions-Part-4.md

 [^interfaces]: You might wonder where interfaces fit in this categorisation.
 My
 	view is that interfaces can fall into any of the categories.
 Some interfaces are just "accessors" for data which do not specify how that data is represented.
-Some are "accessors" for functionality, and some provide preserve invariants of one form or another.
+Some are "accessors" for functionality, and some provide an interface that preserves invariants of one form or another.

 So why are exceptions beneficial to D+I classes?
 Well, it comes down to the strength of the invariants.
 If the initialisation of a class can fail then